-In our previous work [6, Section 4.5], we have pointed out that the dynamic behavior of control is incompatible with CPS because the modified abstract machine no longer corresponds to a defunctionalized continuation-passing evaluator [17].
-Indeed shift is static, whereas control is dynamic in the following sense:
+In our previous work [6, Section 4.5], we have pointed out that the dynamic behavior of control is incompatible with CPS because the modified abstract machine no longer corresponds to a defunctionalized continuation-passing evaluator [19].
+Indeed shift is static, whereas control is dynamic, in the following sense:

-- shift captures a delimited continuation in a representation C_1 that remains distinct from the current context C'1 , when it is applied.
-Consequently, the current context C'1 cannot be accessed from C_1 by another use of shift. - control captures a delimited continuation in a representation C_1 that grafts itself to the current context C'1 , when it is applied.
+- shift captures a delimited continuation in a representation C_1 that, when applied, remains distinct from the current context C'1 , when it is applied.
+Consequently, the current context C'1 cannot be accessed from C_1 by another use of shift. - control captures a delimited continuation in a representation C_1 that, when applied, grafts itself to the current context C'1 , when it is applied.
 Consequently, the current context C'1 can be accessed from C_1 by another use of control.

-This difference of behavior can be observed with delimited continuations that, when applied, capture the current continuation [14, Section 6.1] [16, Section 5.3].
-A control-given delimited continuation dynamically captures the current continuation, above and beyond its point of resumption, whereas a shift-given delimited continuation uation statically captures the current continuation up to its point of resumption.
+This difference of behavior can be observed with delimited continuations that, when applied, capture the current continuation [16, Section 6.1] [18, Section 5.3] [25, Section 4].
+A control-abstracted delimited continuation dynamically captures the current continuation, above and beyond its point of activation, whereas a shift-abstracted delimited continuation statically captures the current continuation up to its point of activation.